 - Feasibility of the City to implement improvements

 You are welcome to apply again next year.
-We anticipate accepting applications next winter.
+We anticipate accepting applications in early 2018.

 As many as you would like to collect.
 Unlike other programs, such as the Residential Parking Permit program, you are not required to collect a certain amount of signatures from your neighbors.
 We do encourage you to show broad interest in the program, however.
 Collecting signatures is one way to that.